Codecademy/docs/content/git/concepts/commit/commit.md

 ---
-Title: 'Commit'
+Title: "Commit"
-Description: 'Commits are used as snapshots of a given branch in a repository.
-They serve as the growth history of all the branches in a Git repository.'
+Description: "Commits are used as snapshots of a given branch in a repository.
+They serve as the growth history of all the branches in a Git repository."
 Subjects:
-  - 'Bash/Shell'
+  - "Bash/Shell"
-  - 'Developer Tools'
+  - "Developer Tools"
 Tags:
-  - 'Git'
+  - "Git"
-  - 'GitHub'
+  - "GitHub"
 CatalogContent:
-  - 'learn-git'
+  - "learn-git"
-  - 'learn-the-command-line'
+  - "learn-the-command-line"
 ---

 In Git, **commits** are used as snapshots of a given branch in a repository.
 Collectively, they serve as the growth history of all the branches in a Git repository.
 The most recent commit is considered directly related to the pointer of the current branch.